 Marine Ecology

-In 2025, Interface has gathered a small team to explore the complexities and environmental impact of the industrialisation of our oceans.
-This project has been initiated in response to a call out by IMMA Earth Rising, and will be developed for a manifestation at the festival in September 2025.
+In 2025, Interface gathered a small team to explore the complexities and environmental impact of the industrialisation of our oceans.
+This project was been initiated in response to a call out by IMMA Earth Rising, and was developed for a manifestation at the festival in September 2025.

 In urgent times, many of us are tempted to address trouble in terms of making an imagined future safe, of stopping something from happening that looms in the future, of clearing away the present and the past in order to make futures for coming generations.
 Staying with the trouble does not require such a relationship to times called the future.
 In fact, staying with the trouble requires learning to be truly present, not as a vanishing pivot between awful or Edenic pasts and apocalyptic or salvific futures.”[1]